 Cockburn’s five year development plan has been structured to provide the outcomes of the school, based on thorough evaluation and review, which includes regular observations of all teachers, and surveys of staff, students and parents.
 This is supported by an analysis of the performance of students in all years and the progress they make alongside comparisons against local and national performance.
 It is all of this information which is used to determine our focus for the long term future and the current academic year.

-As our new Year 11 students begin their final year at Cockburn School I urge them to learn and revise carefully and with determination.
+As our new Year 11 students begin their final two terms at Cockburn School I urge them to learn and revise carefully and with determination.
 Around 2,500 years ago, the Chinese teacher and philosopher Confucius said that: “The will to win, the desire to succeed, the urge to reach your full potential… these are the keys that will unlock the door to personal excellence.”

 I look forward to another excellent term at Cockburn and to leading such an exciting community of students, parents/carers, governors and staff.